rpasamonte97/ikigai-project/README.md

-Currently reffering to the tutorial https://www.sitepoint.com/rails-userpassword-authentication-from-scratch-part-i/

-I'm at point "Creating the New User Action"
+Seems like the tutorial I was following in authentication is outdated

 ### Reference
 * http://guides.rubyonrails.org/getting_started.html